 Here is the documentary’s final lines spoken by the narrator:

 “In a country where every shade of opinion is allowed, almost anything is possible.
 Cities of tomorrow: What will they be?
 Who can tell?
-For there story is still being written by the citizens of today.”
+For their story is still being written by the citizens of today.”

 As I say, watch the film.
 It’s a trip and a half.
 Of course, I think the doubtful citizens were smarter than the experts, and what happened to Plymouth – which we now know – bears me out.